Goline It Services Logo

 Guide to Configuring FRR with OSPF on IPv4 and IPv6 (link-local) and CSF

-This guide provides detailed instructions for configuring FRR (Free Range Routing) on an Ubuntu server to manage OSPF on IPv4 and OSPFv3 on IPv6, using link-local addresses.
-It also includes configurations to ensure that CSF (ConfigServer Security & Firewall) does not block OSPF traffic.
+This guide explains how to configure FRR (Free Range Routing) on Ubuntu to manage OSPF for IPv4 and OSPFv3 for IPv6 using link-local addresses.
+It also covers CSF firewall adjustments to allow OSPF traffic.

 1. Installing FRR and Enabling the Service